bioperl/bioperl.github.io/howtos/PAML.md

 Accessing PAML results
 ======================

-The BioPerl PAML result parser takes the view that a distinct ''recordset'' or single, top-level  [Bio::Tools::Phylo::PAML::Result](https://metacpan.org/pod/Bio::Tools::Phylo::PAML::Result) object represents a single dataset.
+The BioPerl PAML result parser takes the view that a distinct *recordset* or single, top-level  [Bio::Tools::Phylo::PAML::Result](https://metacpan.org/pod/Bio::Tools::Phylo::PAML::Result) object represents a single dataset.
 Each [Bio::Tools::Phylo::PAML::Result](https://metacpan.org/pod/Bio::Tools::Phylo::PAML::Result) object may therefore contain data from multiple genes, models, and/or tree topologies.
 To parse the output from a multiple-dataset paml run, the familiar `next_result()` iterator common to other BioPerl modules is invoked.

 ```perl
 # Example 1.
 Iterating over results with next_result